-This section of the website replaces our monthly research notes on zeros, warrants and subscription shares.
+Each month we publish our monthly roundup of news, performance and discount moves in the investment company sector.
+This section covers zeros, warrants and subscription shares.
 We’ll update the valuation sheet here at least monthly.
 Bear in mind that the net asset value numbers that go into calculating the final asset cover may be out of date for funds that invest in assets such as private equity and property.

 Comments, New issues and maturities